Trust surplus today seen in policies, hard work of people in India: PM Modi | Politics

 Modi spoke of India's journey from ''trust deficit'' to ''trust surplus''.

+Modi cited a survey conducted at an international level and said India is the country where people trust their government the most.

-He said in the last nine years, people of India made big transformations possible.
-People of India made the country fifth largest economy in the world, he added.
+He said in the last nine years, the people of India made big transformations possible.
+People of India made the country the fifth largest economy in the world, he added.

-Lokmanya Tilak understood the importance of free press, the PM said.
-"He changed the course of the freedom struggle.
-The British called him the father of Indian unrest," he said.
+Lokmanya Tilak understood the importance of a free press, the PM said.
+“He changed the course of the freedom struggle.
+The British called him the father of Indian unrest,” he added.

 Today, the country is believing in itself in every sphere, Modi said.